Primary nutritional groups: Mixotrophs

 Some, usually unicellular, organisms can switch between different metabolic modes, for example between photoautotrophy, photoheterotrophy, and chemoheterotrophy in Chroococcales.
-Rhodopseudomonas palustris – another example – can grow with or without oxygen, use either light, inorganic or organic compounds for energy.
+Rhodopseudomonas palustris – another example – can grow with or without oxygen, use either light, inorganic compounds, or organic compounds for energy.
 Such mixotrophic organisms may dominate their habitat, due to their capability to use more resources than either photoautotrophic or organoheterotrophic organisms.

 Examples

 All sorts of combinations may exist in nature, but some are more common than others.
 For example, most plants are photolithoautotrophic, since they use light as an energy source, water as electron donor, and as a carbon source.
 All animals and fungi are chemoorganoheterotrophic, since they use organic substances both as chemical energy sources and as electron/hydrogen donors and carbon sources.
 Some eukaryotic microorganisms, however, are not limited to just one nutritional mode.
 For example, some algae live photoautotrophically in the light, but shift to chemoorganoheterotrophy in the dark.
 Even higher plants retained their ability to respire heterotrophically on starch at night which had been synthesised phototrophically during the day.

 Prokaryotes show a great diversity of nutritional categories.
 For example, cyanobacteria and many purple sulfur bacteria can be photolithoautotrophic, using light for energy, or sulfide as electron/hydrogen donors, and as carbon source, whereas green non-sulfur bacteria can be photoorganoheterotrophic, using organic molecules as both electron/hydrogen donors and carbon sources.
-Many bacteria are chemoorganoheterotrophic, using organic molecules as energy, electron/hydrogen and carbon sources.
+Many bacteria are chemoorganoheterotrophic, using organic molecules as energy, electron/hydrogen, and carbon sources.
 Some bacteria are limited to only one nutritional group, whereas others are facultative and switch from one mode to the other, depending on the nutrient sources available.
 Sulfur-oxidizing, iron, and anammox bacteria as well as methanogens are chemolithoautotrophs, using inorganic energy, electron, and carbon sources.
 Chemolithoheterotrophs are rare because heterotrophy implies the availability of organic substrates, which can also serve as easy electron sources, making lithotrophy unnecessary.
 Photoorganoautotrophs are uncommon since their organic source of electrons/hydrogens would provide an easy carbon source, resulting in heterotrophy.

 Synthetic biology efforts enabled the transformation of the trophic mode of two model microorganisms from heterotrophy to chemoorganoautotrophy: